The 2024 Certainty Project Report

 Middle-market companies continue to navigate substantial unpredictability, which impacts their decision-making and planning.
 More than two-thirds of CFOs say they operate with a low to middle sense of certainty.
 Key areas affected by this include customer demand and inventory management, supply chain integrity and competitive positioning.

-Notably, just less than one-third of CFOs cited speed to market as a significant factor driving uncertainty in competitive positioning.
+Notably, 56% of CFOs who cited competitive position as one of their top sources of uncertainty identified speed to market as the biggest driver.
 This suggests that even in an uncertain business environment, business leaders must understand their market and their customers and have systems in place to predict demand with less error.

 Uncertainty Takes a Financial Toll